ryanj/redisconf-2018/README.md

 ## Dev Demos
 Redis-powered web solutions can be assembed piece by piece using the Service Catalog.

+Use the Service Catalog to lanch the "**Redis (Ephemeral)**" service.
+Make sure to choose the option to "create a secret" / binding during the setup.

-Use the Service Catalog to lanch "*Redis (Ephemeral)*", then try building this repo using the Service Catalog's *NodeJS* runtime.
+Next, try building *this repo* using the Service Catalog's *NodeJS* runtime: https://github.com/ryanj/redisconf-2018

+When the build and deployment are completed, check OpenShift's dashboard Overview page to find the resulting web service address (or **Route**).
+Open the link to see view the resulting service which echoes out the available redis integration variables and credentials.

-**What Happens?**
+**What do you find?**

 Access the container environments via the web-based *Terminal* to investigate.

-Show realtime changes via the web container
+Show realtime changes via the web container: Edit `index.html` in a terminal, then reload the page to preview your changes

-Use a rolling deployment to show outage-free updates
+Use a rolling deployment to demo outage-free updates

 ## Test Demos